mmertama/FigmaQML/README.md

 ## Run ##

- * FigmaQML can be run as a Web Assembly application - [Start FigmaQML](https://mmertama.github.io/FigmaQML/FigmaQML.html)
+ * FigmaQML can be run as a Web Assembly application (There seems to be some occasional CORS issues, and I have no idea how to fix.
+If that is a problem, please use a native app!) - [Start FigmaQML](https://mmertama.github.io/FigmaQML/FigmaQML.html)
  * FigmaQML can be run either in command line or as a gui application.
  * Gui application is interactive to see visuals and source code before saving.
  * Command line is for processing Figma documents to QML.